rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 **Debug - Create new debug window**

 Creates a new debug window.
-Any number of debug forms can be created, but it will affect performance.
+Any number of debug windows can be created, but it will affect performance.

 **Debug - Tile all debug windows**

-Moves all debug forms to the right of RSMPGS1 (if there is space) and puts them in a line.
+Moves all debug windows to the right of RSMPGS1 (if there is space) and puts them in a line.

 **Debug - Close all debug windows**

-Closes all debug forms.
+Closes all debug windows.

 **Debug - Store base64 updates**